-DCA will support housing for occupancy by families in need of services.
+DCA will provide vouchers to families in need of services.
 This may include disabled families or families in need of particular supportive services.
-The families must receive the services, or successfully complete the service program, to be eligible for continued occupancy.
-Families that do not continue to receive the services or complete the required service program will be terminated in accordance with DCA policies in Section 12-II.F.
-The following types of services will be provided depending on the needs of the family:
+Properties will be expected to provide services if the property project bases more than 25% of its units.
+The following types of services should be provided depending on the needs of the family: